- equality before the law,

 Thirteen Stars and Thirteen Stripes.

-On JUNE 14, 1777, the Second Continental Congress selected the FLAG of the United States.
+It was on JUNE 14, 1777, that the Second Continental Congress selected the FLAG of the United States.

 Our founders were in the midst of fighting an eight year long war to come out from under the dominion of the most powerful globalist king in world history.